peterbax117/azure-sas-token-expiration-alert/README.md

 ![visual](/images/2024-02-EV-14-Alert-Expired.png)

-## Create the Secret in the Secret Vault
+## Create the Secret in the Key Vault

 In the Key Vault, choose Secrets in the left navigation